-The Note is issuable as a fully registered book-entry obligation in the form of one certificate in the aggregate principal amount of the Note.
-The Note may be purchased in book-entry-only form in the amount of \$5,000 and any integral multiple of \$1,000 in excess thereof through book-entries made on the books and records of The Depository Trust Company, Brooklyn, New York ("DTC"), and its participants.
-So long as DTC or its nominee, Cede & Co. (or any successor or assign), is the registered owner of the Note, payments of the principal of and interest on the Note will be made by the Paying Agent directly to Cede & Co. (or any successor or assign), as nominee for DTC.
+The Bonds are issuable as fully registered book-entry bonds in the form of one certificate for each maturity of Bonds and in the principal amount of such maturity.
+The Bonds may be purchased in book-entry only form in the amount of \$5,000 or any integral multiple of \$1,000 in excess thereof through book-entries made on the books and records of The Depository Trust Company, Brooklyn, New York ("DTC"), and its participants.
+So long as DTC or its nominee, Cede & Co. (or any successor or assign), is the registered owner of the Bonds, payments of the principal of and interest on the Bonds will be made by the Borough or its designated paying agent directly to Cede & Co. (or any successor or assign), as nominee for DTC.
+Interest on the Bonds will be credited to the participants of DTC as listed on the records of DTC as of each next preceding January 1 and July 1 (the "Record Dates" for the payment of interest on the Bonds).
+See "THE BONDS - Book-Entry-Only System" herein.